-3.44 The site is within the Environment Agency's Flood Zone 1 indicating low risk of flooding from the Thames.
-However, a basement is proposed, and surface water and sewer flood risk are known issues in the borough.
+- 3.43 The site is within the Environment Agency's Flood Zone 1 indicating low risk of flooding from the Thames.
+However, surface water and sewer flood risk are known issues in the borough.
 A Flood Risk Assessment (FRA) has been provided with the application to assess these risks.
-The proposed basement does not include any residential use and will be used for retail purposes.
-The FRA confirms that appropriate structural waterproofing measures will be integrated to protect against groundwater flood risks.
-A pumped drainage system is also referenced in the FRA, which will further help to protect the development against sewer surcharge and groundwater flood risks.

-3.45 With regards to surface water flood risk, the site is not within a surface water flooding hotspot, although there are some in neighbouring streets.
+The FRA confirms that appropriate structural waterproofing measures will be integrated to protect against groundwater flood risks. - 3.44 With regards to surface water flood risk, the site is not within a surface water flooding hotspot, although there are some in neighbouring streets.
 The redevelopment of the site provides an opportunity to improve the management of surface water.
-The

-FRA considers the use of sustainable drainage systems, and identifies that rainwater harvesting would be suitable.
+The FRA considers the use of sustainable drainage systems, and identifies that rainwater harvesting would be suitable.
 The sizing and design of the proposed soakaway system will be undertaken during the detailed design phase, and a condition is proposed requiring further details of the proposed system, including information to confirm that a site investigation has been carried out prior to designing the soakaway to demonstrate that the required level of infiltration can be provided by the soils on the site.
 Details of the proposed maintenance measures for the soakway system are also required by the condition.